January 24, 2020

 Dear Parents and Community Members:

-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2017-18 educational progress for the Gladys Dillon Elementary.
+We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2018-19 educational progress for the Gladys Dillon Elementary School.
 The AER addresses the complex reporting information required by federal and state laws.
 The school’s report contains information about student assessment, accountability, and teacher quality.
-If you have any questions about the AER, please contact Klaire Verbeke, principal, for assistance.
+If you have any questions about the AER, please contact Klaire Verbeke for assistance.

-Our school was identified as a school that has not been given a label.
+Our school was identified as a school that has not been given one of these labels.

 Upon analyzing the key challenges identified in the combined report, Gladys Dillon Elementary has put initiatives in place to increase attendance and improve achievement while closing academic gaps for identified subgroups.
 In order to improve attendance, Gladys Dillon Elementary is implementing the following initiatives:

 - Monthly attendance recognition for students with perfect attendance

 - Prizes distributed to students who have perfect attendance